Featured AEDs and AED Defibrillators

 What is Cardiac Arrest?

 Heart attack symptoms and cardiac arrest can strike suddenly and without warning.
 Two major signs of SCA are sudden loss of responsiveness and non-normal breathing.
 If the victim does not respond to tapping on the shoulders, or if they do not take a normal breath when you tilt their head up and check for a breath for at least five seconds, they may be experiencing sudden cardiac arrest.
 If these signs are present, the first step is to call 9-1-1, then determine if an AED defibrillator is available.
 If one is, begin using it as soon as possible.
+Sudden cardiac arrest is different from heart attack because it can occur in anyone of any age and no matter what their level of fitness.

 Cardiac Arrest Treatment